I have a bachelor's degree in another field but now I want to become a nutritionist. What do I have to do to reach this career goal?

 Is financial aid available?

 Yes.
 Financial aid is available for degree-seeking students, and information can be obtained from the Division of Student Services.
 Submit applications for financial aid by March 1 for priority status.
-Students will be notified in April if they have been matched with the program.
+Students will be notified in April if they have been matched with the dietetic internship program at KU.
 Financial aid is also available for students in the Great Plains IDEA program.

 Are there scholarships available?